aiglesiauc3m/Corpus_research/README.md

 The corpus was compiled in November 2023, ensuring a balanced representation of government departments.
 Care was taken to include diverse content, linguistic styles, and perspectives.

 This corpus is intended strictly for academic and research use under Creative Commons Policies.

+If you are interested in using this corpus for research purposes, please email aiglesia@inf.uc3m.es to explain how you intend to use it.
+We will then send you the password to access the corpus.